anshjw/data-analytics-learning/Excel/README.md

 ## Excel

 This contains all the learning notes, changes continous assesments and many more.
-This folder contains excel files, dashboard, Files, workbooks, worksheets, screenshots, Ribons and other.
+This folder contains excel files, dashboard, Files, workbooks, worksheets, screenshots, Ribobns and other.

 ---